krtkush/krtkush.github.io/_posts/2025-04-22-easter-weekend-in-hamburg.md

 </div>

 Next day we headed back home and thankfully managed to get a seat to sit on the train.
-I will definitely return to Hamburg again in the future and explore all the places I could not.
+I will definitely return to Hamburg in the future and explore all the places I could not.

 <!-- Modal for full-size image -->
 <div id="imageModal" class="modal" onclick="closeModal()">